 2. Access to funds during Emergencies

 Another benefit is that the line of credit can help you out in emergencies.
-You never know when you may be face with an unexpected expense.
+You never know when you may be faced with an unexpected expense.
 If you don’t have funds at your fingertips 24/7, a credit card can bridge the gap.

 - Ability to access cash advance.